 - Money – If they ask you for money for any reason before you have met in person several times, they are a scam.

 3. Too much, too fast.
-The other part of the “I love you” scam is when he says something like, “Something in me shifted, and I love you,” or, “I think I have found my soulmate.”
-Again, he hasn’t even met you, and there hasn’t been enough time to know you well enough to truly love you in the way you wish to be loved.
+The other part of the “I love you” scam is when they say something like, “Something in me shifted, and I love you,” or, “I think I have found my soulmate.”
+Again, they haven’t even met you, and there hasn’t been enough time to know you well enough to truly love you in the way you wish to be loved.
 How can someone want to spend the rest of their life with you when he’s known you less than a month?

 4. Going offline.
 There is a reason scammers wish for you to contact them directly via private email and not use messaging available through the dating site.
-You’re using a dating site to protect your privacy and help you avoid scammers.
-Don’t fall for whatever their reason is to write to him directly before meeting him in person.
+Don’t fall for whatever their excuse is to write on a different app.

 5. Avoiding questions.
 “How tall are you?”
 “What do you do for a living?”
-It’s almost as if his mail is sent automatically, like you are on his list and this is the next standard e-mail that is sent out.
-Him answering with questions to your specific questions is a sign of a scammer as he is not giving you an answer.
+It’s almost as if their mail is sent automatically, like you are on their list and this is the next standard e-mail that is sent out.
+Them answering questions with questions instead of direct answers is another sign they are a scammer.

 6. Playing phone games.
-First off, I don’t recommend calling an online suitor without having met him first.
-But if you do … if your phone identifies the calling number, and you return the calls but the number is rarely answered or almost always goes to voicemail, you’re probably dealing with a scammer.
-Remember, there are a number of services where you can get a phone number with almost any prefix.
-Also, if he is supposedly overseas on a trip, and he gives you his foreign number and says call any time, it is more likely his real number.
+First off, I don’t recommend meeting someone without talking on the phone or video chating first.
+If your calls are rarely answered or always goes to voicemail, you’re probably dealing with a scammer.
+There are a number of services where you can get a phone number with almost any prefix.
+Also, if they supposedly are overseas on a trip, and they give you their foreign number and says call any time, it is more likely their real number.
 Why?
-He’s more than willing for you to get the long-distance bill, versus him calling you.
+He’s more than willing for you to get the long-distance bill, versus them calling you.

-7. He can’t meet, for some reason or another.
+7. They can’t meet or constantly make excuses for not meeting.
 Another indication that a scam may be going down is when there is a distance between where you both live.
-When you say you’ll be in his area and would like to get together, he can’t meet with you.
+When you say you’ll be in the area and would like to get together, they can’t meet with you.
 This is a great test: Ask to meet soon after the introduction on the Internet.
-If there are continual excuses, then you know that person doesn’t really live where they say they do, and/or he isn’t truly interested in you.
+If there are continual excuses, then you know that person doesn’t really live where they say they do, and/or they aren’t truly interested in you.

 8. It’s all about the money.
 Most people who earn a decent living wish to be wanted for who they are, not for their income.
 Yet, scammers will often indicate that they make more than $150,000 a year in an attempt to set up the person who wants to know them for their income, and not for themselves.
-This way, when he says he’s gotten into a jam and requests money, the unsuspecting person thinks her investment or loan will actually get reimbursed.
+This way, when they say they are in a a jam and need money, the unsuspecting person thinks the investment or loan will actually get reimbursed.

 9. “How much money do you make?”
-Shortly after the introduction, the person asks about your financials as he’s looking to find out what kind of person he is dealing.
-In other words, he is really wishing to find out if you are worth his time to scam, as you have financial resources to share.
-Think about your friendships—do they ask you about your financials?
+Shortly after the introduction, the person asks about your financials as they are looking to find out what kind of person they are targeting.
+In other words, they really want to find out if you are worth their time to scam, and do you have financial resources to share.
+Think about your friendships — do they ask you about your financials?
 Not many do, especially when you’ve not known each other for very long.

-10. His photos are fake.
-Ask him to send you a picture of himself via snail mail.
-When the exact same pictures show up that are on the Internet, it is an indication that the pictures may not really be of him, or why wouldn’t he send a different set of pictures?
-(Do a Google Image search to see if his photo shows up on stock photo sites or catalogs.)
+10. Their photos are fake.
+Ask them to send you a picture of holding up a certain number of finger.
+When the exact same pictures show up that are on the Internet, it is an indication that the pictures may not really be of them, or why wouldn’t they send a different set of pictures?
+(Do a Google Image search to see if their photo shows up on stock photo sites or catalogs.)
 Notice the background in the pictures posted online.
-Are they indicating that they are wealthy?
-Does it show a big house, a new boat, or something else that yells wealth?
-Again, people who have real wealth do not advertise it.
-So, when a picture flagrantly indicates wealth, one needs to consider whether it’s real.
-Did the person go to a boat dock and simply stand in front of a great looking boat and have his picture taken?
-Did he ask a Realtor to show him an expensive house and then have his picture taken at the house?
-Be suspicious of pictures taken outdoors.
+Pictures of scammers are often taken in hotel rooms or foreign countries.
+Real people have normal pictures.

 11. He wants to “borrow” money from you.
 It’s easy for a scam to be set up by a foreigner, even one who is not currently in the United States.
 One of the more popular scams is to pretend to be a resident who has either recently moved to the States in the last two years, or who is in the process of moving here.
-Here’s how it goes: He gets called back to his home country to do a lucrative job with either really important people or for a really good commission or a big paycheck.
-Once overseas, something horrible happens that leaves him broke or close to broke—his money got stolen from the hotel, the taxi driver stole it, the airlines forced him to check his luggage and his money was in it.
+Here’s how it goes: He gets called back to their home country to do a lucrative job with either really important people or for a really good commission or a big paycheck.
+Once overseas, something horrible happens that leaves them broke or close to broke—his money got stolen from the hotel, the taxi driver stole it, the airlines forced them to check their luggage and their money was in it.
 Whatever the reason, a smart person, or one who travels, knows better than to let it occur.
 He asks you for a temporary loan.
 Think about this.
 Why you?
-Doesn’t he have any friends or family that could help him out if the situation was true?
+Doesn’t he have any friends or family that could help them out if the situation was true?
 How much money is being requested?
 Is the amount of money being requested realistic for the situation described?
-Be aware that the person may ask that you send money via DHL, or another global service to a name, other than his or her own.
-This is a huge red flag, as they must show ID to collect the money, so his “friend’s” name is more likely his real name.
+Be aware that the person may ask that you send money via DHL, or another global service to a name, other than their or her own.
+This is a huge red flag, as they must show ID to collect the money, so their “friend’s” name is more likely their real name.
 Either way, do you really want to get involved with this person?
 Ask yourself how desperate are you for a relationship?
 Scammers count on that desperation.